beingkh/beingkh/README.md

 I have 1.2 years of hands-on experience as a DevOps and SRE Engineer, with expertise in AWS DevOps ecosystems.
 My skill set includes Terraform, Jenkins pipelines, GitHub, Docker, Kubernetes, Ansible, Shell scripting, and Git.

-In AWS, I’ve worked with services such as EC2, EKS, ECR, VPC, Route 53, Subnets, NAT Gateways, S3, DynamoDB, CloudWatch, and CloudTrail to automate infrastructure and improve visibility.
+In AWS, I’ve worked with resources such as EC2, lambda, ECR, EKS, VPC, Route 53, S3, DynamoDB, CloudWatch, and CloudTrail to automate infrastructure and improve visibility.

 I build and manage Docker images using Dockerfiles, handle container lifecycle operations, and manage volumes.
 I’ve deployed workloads to Kubernetes using Helm charts and YAML manifests for real-time scaling and rollouts.